Chisomnwa/Chisomnwa/README.md

 ## ✨ When I'm not immersed in code, you'll find me:
 - 🎧 Listening to music or my favorite podcasts
 - 🎥 Watching fun and insightful YouTube videos
-- ♟️ Playing chess - Still a novice, but I’ve got the basics down! ☺️
+- ♟️ Playing chess - Still an amateur, and I’ve got the basics down! ☺️

 ## 🛠️ Tech Stack: